fish23872/chatbot/README.md

 ## Getting Started

-To get started with the project, install the necessary dependencies by running the appropriate command for your operating system:
+To get started with the project, install the necessary dependencies by running the appropriate command for the operating system:
+(This is for me)
 ## Linux / Mac

 ```sh